autonity/autonity/docker_e2e_test/README.md

         # In any case, engine should promise block consistent between nodes, and correct balance for each account.
         engineAlive: false # false means consensus engine should on-hold.

-    - name: "TC-12: Network partition.
+    - name: "TC-13: Network partition.
 6 break into 3 and 3, then the two slices recovers, engine recovers too."
       condition:
-        crashNodes: [] # contain the node IP alilas name we want to crash.
+        crashNodes: [] # contain the node domain name we want to crash.
         scenario:
           - delay: 2 # on the 10th second, disconnect peers.
             action: "disconnect" # it apply p2p disconnection by managing ip-tables in linux kernel.